Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 1. Externally Owned Account (EOA)
    - Controlled by a private key and identified by an unique address
    - It holds an ETH balance and has no associated code
-   - Used for holding, sending, and receiving EWTH and for interacting with smart contracts (deployment, calling functions, etc).
+   - Used for holding, sending, and receiving ETH and for interacting with smart contracts (deployment, calling functions, etc).
    - Examples of an EOA are wallets like Metamask or MEW (MyEtherWallet).  <br><br>

 2. Contract Account (CA)